Plant DetailShow Menu

 Description

-Moonflowers is a tender perennial vine grown as an annual in NC, and gets its name from its nocturnal blooms.
-It needs a support structure like a fence, arbor, or trellis to grow.
-Has 8 in. heart-shaped leaves and large white flowers that open at night and provide a sweet fragrance.
-Plant it in a cottage, patio nighttime garden where you can fully enjoy the beauty and scent of the showy white flowers while you watch the aerial show of bats as they pollinate the blooms.
-If you would like to overwinter the plant, then grow it in large containers bring it indoors over the winter.
+Since Moonflower is a vertical climbing vine, it needs a support structure like a fence, arbor, or trellis to grow.
+The plant has 8-inch, heart-shaped leaves and large white trumpet-shaped flowers that open at night and provide a sweet fragrance.
+Plant it in a cottage, patio, night-time, or pollinator garden where you can fully enjoy the beauty and scent of the showy white flowers while you watch the aerial show of moths as they pollinate the blooms.
+It is a host plant for the Hummingbird moth (Macroglossum stellatarum) as well as Sphinx moth (sphingidae).
+If you would like to overwinter the plant, then grow it in a large container and bring it indoors over the winter.

 See this plant in the following landscape: